 Whether under common-law rules you are considered an employee or a self-employed-person depends on all the facts and circumstances.
 Generally, you're an employee if the church or organization you perform services for has the legal right to control both what you do and how you do it, even if you have considerable discretion and freedom of action.
 For more information about the common-law rules, see Publication 15-A (PDF), Employer's Supplemental Tax Guide.
 If you are employed by a congregation for a salary, you are generally a common-law employee of the congregation and your salary is considered wages for income tax purposes.
 However, amounts received directly from members of the congregation, such as fees for performing marriages, baptisms, or other personal services, are generally earnings from self-employment for income tax purposes.
 Both the salary you receive from the congregation and fees you receive from members of the congregation are subject to self-employment tax.

 If you itemize your deductions, you may be able to deduct certain unreimbursed business expenses related to your services as a common-law employee on Form 1040, Schedule A (PDF), Itemized Deductions.
 You may need to fill out Form 2106 (PDF), Employee Business Expenses, and attach it to your Form 1040 (PDF), U.S. Individual Income Tax Return.
 Refer to Topic 514 for information on employee business expenses, and Topic 508 for information on the 2% of adjusted gross income limitation.
 For your self-employment income (the offerings or fees you receive for performing marriages, baptisms, funerals, etc.), use Form 1040, Schedule C (PDF), Profit or Loss From Business (Sole Proprietorship), or Form 1040, Schedule C-EZ (PDF), Net Profit From Business (Sole Proprietorship), to report these earnings and related expenses.

 A licensed, commissioned or ordained minister may be able to exclude from income the fair rental value of a home (a parsonage) or a housing allowance provided as compensation for ministerial services performed as an employee.
 A minister who is furnished a parsonage may exclude from income the fair rental value of the parsonage, including utilities.
-However, the amount excluded cannot be more than the reasonable pay for the minister's services.
+However, the amount excluded cannot be more than reasonable compensation for the minister's services.